CLU-MSCP/bedics/index.md

 Welcome to Dr. Bedics' Statistics and Research Methods Resource Site for the **MS in Clinical Psychology Program (MSCP)** at California Lutheran University (CLU), Thousand Oaks, CA.

-The CLU MSCP is a two-year program that emphasizes open science and reproducibility in psychological science.
+The CLU MSCP is a two-year program that balances training in evidence-based clinical psychologgy wtih advanced training in statistical methods.
+This website is meant to supplement the portion of the program devoted to statistical methods.

+The statistical training in the **CLU MSCP program** emphasizes open science and reproducibility in psychological science.
+The values of open science include such principles of collaboration, transparency, openness, reproducibility, and integrity.
+These norms counter the arguably dominant culture of competitiveness, secrecy, and evaluation of peers work based on reputation and quantity over quality.
 In addition to the values associated with open science, students are taught how to best utilize the latest technologies as a method of fulfilling these values.
 In doing so, students are taught that careful attention to *how* research is conducted will ultimately improve the outcome and impact of their work.

 The program is committed to the use of the [R language for statistical programming](https://www.r-project.org/) and the use of [R Studio](https://www.rstudio.com/) as the primary interface for working with R.  All R software used in this program is free.
 Along with the increasing popularity of [R](https://stackoverflow.blog/2017/10/10/impressive-growth-r/), R surpasses the functionality and capability of commercial software in a myriad of ways.<br/>